-- In Memories Elizabeth is going on about how Steven shouldn't date Jessica's friend Cara when Steven basically tells her to shut up.
-For readers sick of Elizabeth's sanctamonious lecturing, that moment is a thing of beauty.
+** In ''Memories'' Elizabeth is going on about how Steven shouldn't date Jessica's friend Cara when Steven basically tells her to shut up.
+For readers sick of Elizabeth's sanctimonious lecturing, that moment is a thing of beauty.